Karla Avelar: Biography

-Organizing & Advocacy Work
+Organizing and advocacy work

 In 2008, Avelar founded the support organization for transgender people called Comcavis Trans, it was founded as a response to the needs of trans women participating in the various support groups, such as HIV Prevention who were unable to obtain information to combat stigmas in El Salvador's society.
 In recent years, Karla Avelar has utilized her platform to help transgender individuals from El Salvador apply for asylum, specifically in the United States.
 Immigration policies in the U.S. aim to control citizenship and reinforce definitions of who belongs to the nation-state.
-According to Guadalupe Marquez-Velarde et. al, many transgender migrants from Latin America migrate to the U.S. or begin the asylee process because of a perceived level of safety in the U.S. and "greater acceptance" of transgender identity in contrast to El Salvador.
+According to Guadalupe Marquez-Velarde et al., many transgender migrants from Latin America migrate to the U.S. or begin the asylee process because of a perceived level of safety in the U.S. and "greater acceptance" of transgender identity in contrast to El Salvador.
 Historically, individuals from Central America have not been extended or granted refugee status due to the geopolitical and historical forces shaping policies of exclusion against Central American refugee seekers.

 Karla Avelar is known as one of the first trans women in 2013 to denounce and present themselves against the Salvadoran government at the Inter-American Commission on Human Rights for discrimination and hate crimes against LGBT individuals.

-Recognition & Awards
+Recognition and awards

 She was a finalist of the Martin Ennals Award for Human Rights Defenders in the year of 2017.